-Based on better pract tice from ar ound the wo rld our financ e team is g going to complete its year-end radically quicker.
-I nstead of har ving audited accounts b у weeks we are targeting weeks this year.

-This change is only possible when we adopt new practices and discard processes that are broken, time consuming and of questionable benefit.
+Based on better practice from around the world our finance team is going to complete its year-end radically quicker.
+Instead of having audited accounts by weeks, we are targetingweeks this year.
+This change is only possible when we adopt new practices and discard processes that are broken, time-consuming and of questionable benefit.
 We need, as Peter Drucker preached, to embrace "Abandonment".

-As an accountants are all artists: we sculpt a year-end result and there is no such thing as a 'right' number, only a 'true and fair 'number.
+As accountants are all artists, we sculpt a year-end result and there is no such thing as a 'right' number, only a 'true and fair 'number.
 The finance team need only do enough to arrive at a 'true and fair' view.
 All work done after this point has been reached and will thus not be adding value.
-The new rules for the year-end accounts are:

-• We will not delay for detail.
+The new rules for the year-end accounts are: We will not delay for details.
 If we have not got a final number by the required deadline we will make an estimate.
-Materiality for a misstatement to the year-end result is To this end we need to limit the number of journals posted as many are immaterial.
-From now on I propose that: no department is to raise a year-end accrual if the total accrual is less than o no debit in an accrual exercise can be for less than o no journal voucher to be raised for less thanat year-end There is a ban on spring cleaning at year-end.
-Year-end reporting is not the time for spring cleaning no matter how tempting it can be.
+Materiality for a misstatement to the year-end result is To this end, we need to limit the number of journals posted, as many are immaterial.
+From now on, I propose that: o no department is to raise a year-end accrual if the total accrual is less than o no debit in an accrual exercise can be for less than o no journal voucher to be raised for less thanat year-end There is a ban on spring cleaning at year-end.
+Year-end reporting is not the time for spring cleaning, no matter how tempting it can be.
 All miscodings, unless resulting in a material misstatement of the P/L, are to be ignored.
-Budget holders are to be educated to review their cost centre numbers via on-line access to the G/L during month 12 and are requested to highlight any discrepancies immediately with the finance team.
+Budget holders are to be educated to review their cost centre numbers via online access to the G/L during month 12 and are requested to highlight any discrepancies immediately with the finance team.
 The month 12 result will be the year-end number.
 We want to have a regime where we catch all material adjustments and see the net result of them before any decision is made to adjust.
-All major adjustments, say over are therefore to be entered on the 'overs and unders' spreadsheet, see Exhibit 1, that will reside on a shared drive on the local area network.

-- We will maintain a shared 'overs and unders' spreadsheet when the auditors arrive for their final visit.
-I am expecting that the adjustments will have a tendency to net each other off and our month 12 result will be the number in which the auditors sign off.. - If there is a material misstatement of the net result, we will process one or two appropriate adjustments and then remove them from this schedule.
-This will bring the total of the overs and unders to an acceptable figure. - We will use appropriate technology, limiting our reliance on spreadsheets.
+All major adjustments, say over, are therefore to be entered on the 'overs and unders' spreadsheet, see Exhibit 1, that will reside on a shared drive on the local area network.
+We will maintain a shared 'overs and unders' spreadsheet when the auditors arrive for their final visit.
+I am expecting that the adjustments will have a tendency to net each other off, and our month 12 result will be the number on which the auditors sign off.
+If there is a material misstatement of the net result, we will process one or two appropriate adjustments and then remove them from this schedule.
+This will bring the total of the overs and unders to an acceptable figure. • We will use appropriate technology, limiting our reliance on spreadsheets.
 Exhibit 1: maintaining an 'overs and unders' schedule

-Source Raised by Adjustment P/L i mpact Ш B/S ir npact
+Source Raised by L Adjustment - P/L ir npact B/S ii mpact

-╁ Dr Cr $\vdash$ Dr Cr
+┢ - Dr Cr Dr Cr

-XXXXX Pat 1 Dr fdgdfhsdfhsdfhfgg ergergqerry ertyqe 45
+xxxx Pat 1 Dr fdgdfhsdfhsdfhfgg ergergqerry ertyqe 45 ,

-Cr fasd fasd as asdas d 45 $\vdash$
+Cr fasd fasd as asdas d 45

-xxxxx John 2 Dr xxxx xxxx 10 Н
+(XXXX John 2 Dr XXXX XXXX 10)

-,,,,,,,, OOTHI XX X X XXXXXXXXX 10 10
+Cr xx x x xxxxxxxxx 10

-xxxxx Jean 3 Dr xxxx xxxx 25
+xxxxx Jean 3 Dr xxxx xxxx 25 ,

-Cr XX X X XXXXXXXXXX Н 25
+Cr XX X X XXXXXXXXX 25

-xxxxx Dave 4 Dr XXXX XXXX 15
+xxxxx Dave 4 Dr xxxx xxxx 15

-Cr XX X X XXXXXXXXX H 15
+Cr xx x x xxxxxxxxx - 15

 etc

-- -70 70 H
+-70 70

-Net impact on P/L 10
+1 Net impact on P/L 10